cellularegg/reproducability-study-of-kakao-recoteam-recsys-2022-challenge/README.md

 !pip3 install pytorch-lightning
 ```

 Note this approach is barebone.
-Once could also bother and set up a virtual env in Google Colab.
+One could also bother and set up a virtual env in Google Colab.
 We did not.

 ## Dataloading